DivyaratanPopli/Kinship_Inference/README.md

 - samtools (version 1.15)
 - bcftools (version 1.15)

 We recommend using a conda environment with all these dependencies.
-You can use the kin-3.1.3-environment.yml file in pypackage folder to create such an environment.
+You can use the `kin-3.1.3-environment.yml` file in the `pypackage` folder to create such an environment:

 ```
 conda env create -f kin-3.1.3-environment.yml
 ```
-# Installation
+## Installation

-After downloading or cloning this repository, you will find the folders kin and kingaroo in the folder pypackage.
+After downloading or cloning this repository, you will find the folders `kin` and `kingaroo` in the `pypackage` folder.
 You can install KINgaroo from the terminal:

 ```
 pip3 install _path_to_kingaroo
 ```
 Similarly, install KIN:

 ```
 pip3 install _path_to_kin
 ```

-# Running KINgaroo
+## Running KINgaroo

 **IMPORTANT: Please make sure that your input bamfiles are filtered (remove duplicates, and apply standard filters for quality control).
 Unfiltered duplicates may affect the results.**

 You can run KINgaroo from the terminal by typing:
 ```
   KINgaroo [-h] -bam  -bed  -T  -cnt  [-c] [-i] [-t] [-cest] [-d] [-tar] [-cont] [-r] [-p]
 ```